Ecconia/Ecconia-LogicWorld-Mods/HarmonyForServers/Readme.md

 Just drop the `HarmonyForServers` folder into the `GameData` folder.

-You will also need the two mods `ServerOnlyMods` and `AssemblyLoader` for this mod to function.\
+You will also need the mod `AssemblyLoader` for this mod to function.\
+If you are running this mod on a server, you should also install `ServerOnlyMods`, to allow players to join without this mod.\
 You can find them in my mod collection (root folder).